se-edu/learningresources/contents/testing/integration-testing.md

 <box>Suppose you are in charge of a **data collection component** that passes the **data** collected from users to a **data analysis component**.
 If the **data analysis component** assumes your **data** to be of maximum 100 lines but the data you send has 200 lines, it may result in data loss, inaccurate results and even system errors.
 Integration tests find these discrepancies before any serious damage is done.</box>

 Hence, integration testing is an important process which should be applied in the development of most softwares products such as web, mobile and desktop applications.
-We will mainly be focusing on integration testing in terms of web applications.
-Similar concepts can be adopted by other applications.
+Concepts shared in this article can be adopted by other different software applications.

-:information_source: More information on instances where integration testing is important can be found on [this article](https://www.guru99.com/integration-testing.html).
+:fas-info-circle: More information on instances where integration testing is important can be found on [this article](https://www.guru99.com/integration-testing.html).

 ## How does integration testing work?

 Imagine that you are working on an online web ordering system and a sample architecture diagram of your application is shown as follows:

 <center>
-<b>Architecture diagram of an online web ordering system</b>

 ![Sample architecture diagram](integration-test/sample-architecture.png "Sample architecture diagram")
 </center>